-- Name: Use a name easy for a user to identify or the existing name. - You cannot use the same name already in use by another I/O. - Max 15 letters (30 bytes) are allowed.
-Special characters cannot be used. - Command: Set the command to be executed when the preset value (Low/High) is inputted or outputted to the I/O terminal. - Unassigned: The I/O is not used. - Program Start: Start the program. - Program Stop: Stop the program. - Program Pause: Pause the program. - Reduced Mode: Reduce Robot Speed. - DirectTeaching Mode: Switch Robot to Direct Teaching Mode.
+- Name: Use a name easy for a user to identify or the existing name.

+- You cannot use the same name already in use by another I/O.

+- Max 15 letters (30 bytes) are allowed.
+Special characters cannot be used.

+- Command: Set the command to be executed when the preset value (Low/High) is inputted or outputted to the I/O terminal.

+- Unassigned: The I/O is not used.

+- Program Play: Start the program.

+- Program Stop: Stop the program.

+- Program Pause: Pause the program.

+- Reduced Mode: Reduce Robot Speed.